truenas/documentation/content/SCALE/_index.md

 ## 25.04 Featured Content

-To view or search through documentation for previous TrueNAS SCALE major versions, use the **Version** dropdown at the top of this page.
+To view or search through documentation for previous TrueNAS major versions, use the **Version** dropdown at the top of this page.

   <div class="docs-sections">
     <p>